mksaraf/kubernetes-lab-tutorial/openshift/basics.md

 ```

 ## Create a pod
-An application in OpenShift live inside an entity called **"pod"**.
+An application in OpenShift live inside a pod.
 Here the file ``pod-hello-world.yaml`` containing the definition of our pod in yaml format:
 ```yaml
 ---
 kind: Pod